cozygene/SLIViT/README.md

 #### The 3D ultrasound video (EchoNet) dataset
 <img src="visuals/ultrasound.gif" width="750px"/><br>
 You can grab the EchoNet Ultrasound videos right <a href="https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a">here</a>.
 After you download the data, generate `meta/echonet.csv` to match where you've saved your videos.
 If you need a little help with that, `utils/get_echonet_csv.py` is there for you.
-Ready to fine-tune SLIViT on the EchoNet dataset?
 Just set `--dataset` to `us3d` .

 For the binary classification task, you can use the following command:
 ```bash